-If you vacation in a beachfront resort, you will usually find hermit crabs for sale in gift shops.
-These hermit crabs will typically have been forced into painted shells.
+If you vacation at a beachfront resort, you’ll usually find hermit crabs for sale in gift shops.
+These hermit crabs will have been forced into painted shells.
 These decorative shells are undeniably cute, but such aesthetic splendor comes at a cost.

-Painted shells are dangerous to hermit crabs.
-When wild hermit crabs source shells before capture, they are undecorated.
-Paint is applied as a sales tactic to appeal to children.
-This paint will often contain toxins.
+When wild hermit crabs get shells before capture, they’re undecorated.
+Paint is applied as a sales tactic to appeal to children, but it often contains toxins.
 If the paint flakes and hermit crabs eat the chips, they can be killed.
 Hermit crabs also get stuck inside shells if the paint is wet.

 Do Hermit Crabs Prefer Painted or Unpainted Shells?

-Behavioral Processes confirms that hermit crabs can determine differences in light and contrast.
+Behavioral Processes confirm that hermit crabs can determine differences in light and contrast.
 This does not factor into a hermit crab’s selection of shell, though.